-PvP.net Patcher Kernel Stopped Working: If you are into battle arena games, then one game on your list is the League of Legends.
+PvP.net Patcher Kernel Stopped Working: If you are into battle arena games, one game on your list should be the League of Legends.
 The fun gameplay, online gaming option, and lots of development put into it make many of us stretch a few more hours than every time we decide to stop.

-One thing that stretches our patience limit though is the well-known issue with it that the pvp.net Patcher Kernel Stopped working!
+However, one thing that stretches our patience limit is the well-known issue that the pvp.net Patcher Kernel Stopped working!
 I mean, come on!
-It works for one moment; you start the game the next time, and can’t even get into the game!
+It works for one moment; you start the game the next time and can’t even get into it!
 But here’s the best part.
-This issue is solvable, and we just know how.
+Let’s know about other solvable issues.

 4 Ways to Fix PVP.NET Patcher Kernel Stopped Working

-In this article, we will take a closer look at some of the reasons why we are seeing the screen of death with PVP.NET Patcher Kernel stopped working written on it, and the ways we can fix them.
+In this article, we will take a closer look at why we see the screen of death with PVP.NET Patcher Kernel stopped working written on it and how we can fix them.

 Method #1 Run the Game As Administrator

-If the Steam engine does not have the permissions or enough privileges to access the files (most of the times the files are stored on the C drive which is a system drive, and you need escalated privileges to handle files that are stored on the System drive), it will fail to initialize as it can’t read all the necessary files.
+If the Steam engine does not have the permissions or enough privileges to access the files (most of the time, the files are stored on the C drive, which is a system drive, and you need escalated privileges to handle files that are stored on the System drive), it will fail to initialize as it can’t read all the necessary files.

-To overcome this issue, you can try running the League of Legends main executable file as an administrator and try to see if that fixes your PVP.NET Patcher Kernel Stopped Working.
+To overcome this issue, try running the League of Legends main executable file as an administrator and see if that fixes your pvp.net Patcher Kernel Stopped Working.

-- Alternatively, right-click on the Desktop icon of the game and click on Properties.
-In the Compatibility tab, select the checkbox for Run this program as administrator option, apply and exit.
+- Alternatively, right-click on the game’s Desktop icon and click on Properties.
+In the Compatibility tab, select the checkbox for Run this program as administrator option, apply, and exit.
 Now the game application will run every time as an administrator with full administrator privileges.

 - Relaunch the game by double-clicking the icon of the game or running the executable file.
 See if the game launches properly without the error screen.